tscnlab/BickerstaffEtAl_F1000Research_2025/README.md

 If you use either: open the terminal, cd to the directory of the cloned repository, and type `uv sync` or `pixi install --locked` (or other) to set up a virtual environment with the correct packages installed and with the correct versions.

-## Downloading data
+## Downloading the data

-1. The data must be downloaded from an online repository, accessible at [URL – Edmond].
+1. The data must be downloaded from the Max Planck Digital Library (MDPL) data repository [Edmond](https://doi.org/10.17617/3.LO8EXZ).
 You can choose between downloading the exports only (around 4 Gb) or the full dataset including eye videos (200 Gb).
-2. The downloaded data must then placed in the cloned repository directory.
-The folder should be renamed to `data`!
+2. The downloaded data must then placed in the cloned repository directory. **The folder should be renamed to `data`!**

 ### Data structure